 Anglo American-controlled companies account for 15% of the value of businesses listed on the Johannesburg Stock Exchange and since 1999, we have invested more than R143 billion in local capital projects.
 A further R51.7 billion is earmarked for our future capital investment pipeline, underlining our commitment to our roots and our firm belief in South Africa's future.

 We play an important role in the country’s economy, and our activities account for about 4% of the total gross domestic product.

-Our employees remain our most valuable asset and as the largest private sector employer in South Africa we are responsible for a workforce of more than 70,500 full-time employees and 21,000 contractors.
-Our management structure reflects the diversity of our nation; 46% of junior and senior managers are historically disadvantaged South Africans while 13% of all positions are held by women.
+Our employees remain our most valuable asset and as the largest private sector employer in South Africa we are responsible for a workforce of more than 82,000 full-time employees and contractors.
+Our management structure reflects the diversity of our nation with 51% of total management positions being occupied by HDSA’s, while 23% of management positions are held by women.

 The health and safety of our people is of paramount importance and we have adopted a 'zero harm' mindset through the application of simple, non-negotiable safety standards.
-We are also active in the fight against HIV/AIDS and, through the Business Call to Action initiative, have committed to creating 25 000 new jobs in our communities over the next seven years.
+We are also active in the fight against HIV/AIDS and, through the Business Call to Action initiative, we have already achieved our commitment to create 25,000 new jobs in our communities - well ahead of our 2015 target date.